About The New England Barn Company

 Have you ever had the opportunity to wander into a centuries-old barn that still proudly rises above the fields of a once working farm?
 For some, the experience may be akin to entering a great awe-inspiring cathedral.
 The massive timbers overhead convey a feeling of strength and permanence as the rafters soar to lofty heights where light filters down through age-old gaps in the structure's weathered skin.
 The farm and its family may have long since moved on, but the mighty barn, even in a state of decay, remains as a testament to the strength, endurance, economy & ingenuity of both its construction and the people who built it.

 New England Barn Company owners Gary Hellman and Robert Turnquist are among the rare few who are doing their best to perpetuate the tradition of building classic timber frame barns that look and feel like their early architectural ancestors.
-Adhering to the old-fashioned ethic embodied in the sturdy, long lasting construction method of Mortise and Tenon Joinery- using pegs rather than nails- The New England Barn Company has built nearly 100 authentic timber frames throughout New England and New York over the past two decades.
+Adhering to the old-fashioned ethic embodied in the sturdy, long lasting construction method of Mortise and Tenon Joinery- using pegs rather than nails- The New England Barn Company has built over 100 authentic handcrafted timber frames throughout New England and New York over the past 3 decades.

 Master carpenter Rob Turnquist says, "We love and appreciate the craftsmanship of days gone by."
 Rob has a deep passion for traditional barn frames and has been building authentic timber frames since the mid 1980's.
 He started timber framing after becoming bored with conventional "stick frame" production carpentry.
 "True timber framing is kind of a mixture of cabinet making and carpentry.
 A lot of the joints are the same as in furniture making.
 There is more attention to detail and craftsmanship- for some processes we use the same chisels used 200 years ago.
 And our frames are designed to last hundreds of years", says Rob.